Skwiix - Musical-Info-Advice-Support

 Picture

-The history of the clarinet starts from around the late 1600's.
-It’s roots however in the early single-reed instruments or hornpipes used in the Middle East and Europe since the Middle Ages, such as the albogue, alboka, the Greek instrument aulos, the Egyptian Zummara and double clarinet.
+The history of the clarinet starts from around the late 1600s.
+Its roots, however, are in the early single-reed instruments or hornpipes used in the Middle East and Europe since the Middle Ages, such as the albogue, alboka, the Greek instrument aulos, the Egyptian Zummara and double clarinet.

 Picture

-The early models made around the 1700 were played with reeds placed up against the upper lip.
+The early models made around 1700 were played with reeds placed against the upper lip.
 They were tied to the mouthpiece with twine.
-Today, ligatures are used to hold the reed to the mouthpiece with the reed against the bottom lip.
+Today, ligatures hold the reed to the mouthpiece with the reed against the bottom lip.

 17th Century